fixmycrypto/FixMyCrypto/README.md

 * `wordDistance` (default 2.0, range 0 - 10) controls the sensitivity to typos.
 Increasing this setting will allow more substitute words to be tested, at a substantial increase in run time.
 If you think you made multiple or unlikely typos in your phrase, you can try increasing this value.

 * `logLevel` (default = "Info") sets the log verbosity level.
 From least to most verbose: `None`, `Error`, `Warning`, `Info`, `Debug` (0-5)

+* `noETA` (default = false) When set to true, disables ETA calculation.
+If you have a very difficult phrase or passphrase to brute force, just calculating the ETA can take a long time.
+Setting `noETA` to true will skip this step, but you won't see a ETA on the progress meter.

 # Blockchain Search Mode